correlation and regression in spss#

 the first step of the date and time wizard dialog

 In this step, we tell SPSS what variables correspond to what parts of the Date variable we want to calculate.
 Note that we don’t have to fill all of these out - because we only have Month and Year variables, those are what we need to set.
-So, highlight Year in the Variables box, then click the arrow button next to Year.
-Do the same for Month, so that the dialog looks like this:

 the first step of the date and time wizard dialog, with "year" and "month" variables set.